feltus/biohackathon-finding-dna-eqtls-underlying-a-disease/README.md

 A hackathon is an event, usually hosted by a tech company or organization, where programmers get together for a short period of time to collaborate on a project.
 The participants work [in teams] rapidly and often work without sleep to achieve their task, as the events generally only last 24 hours or take place over a weekend.
 Source: https://www.rasmussen.edu/degrees/technology/blog/what-is-a-hackathon/

-You have learned a lot about bionfomatics tools in this course and you have skills to perfrom in siico hypotesis testing.
+You have learned a lot about bioinformatics tools in this course and you have skills to perform in silico hypothesis testing.
 In this event, you will work with a team and begin to unravel the genetic basis of a human disease.
 Use any tool you want, but below are prompts that will help guide you on your journey.

-Basic rules:  Come to class on both days in Newnman or via Zoom.
-Partiicipate with your team.
-Find a candidate genes and causal biomarkers
+Basic rules:  Come to class on both days in Newman or via Zoom.
+Participate with your team.
+Find candidate genes and causal biomarkers.
+Report your results via github.

 # Biohackathon logistics?